Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-eliveoak/README.md

 I was luckily able to figure out all the LED plot commands and I remembered both of the math functions properly so everything worked.
 Woo!

+v0.8 Design

+This is just the basic Boolean tutorial activity.
+I didn't know what the boolean operator was to have a random one be picked, but after that it went well.

 ### Midterm project